CapsCode-Website/blogfiles/javascript/how-to-set-variable-as-a-key-name-in-javascript-object/index.md

 ### **Examples:**

-lets assume that we have 3 buttons, and there is a `OnClickHandler funtion`.
+lets assume that we have 3 buttons, and there is a `OnClickHandler function`.
 On click of buttons we are calling this handler function and passing some `key` and `value` as a argument to this handler function and then we have to set this `key` and `value` in an object.

 ```html